intunist/nnsvs-english-support/README.md

 "DynamiVox Phone Ref.txt" is a cleaned up phoneme document for reference while labeling.

-the /dic folder contains several files
+the /dic folder contains several files:
 /english.conf - phoneme information
 /english.macron
 /english.table - syllabified English dictionary
 /english1.table - non-syllabified English dictionary
 /table credit.txt - credits for dictionaries

 the /LAB_EXAMPLES folder contains EXAMPLES ON HOW TO LABEL singing.
 These micro-datasets cannot be trained and are for reference only.